 When scientists say: It means: "a case of illness" A clinical condition (illness) that a person has.
-The words patient or a person with mpox are used when describing individuals with the infection.
-The usage of 'case' to refer to a person is dehumanizing and must be avoided. "a suspected case" An unexplained acute rash in a person of any age and any of the following signs or symptoms since 15 March 2022: headache, sudden fever, body ache, back pain, weakness and swollen lymph nodes, when other common causes of sudden rash like measles or chicken pox don't fit the picture. "a probable case" A suspected case who has had face-to-face exposure or physical contact with skin or skin lesions, including sexual contact; or contact with contaminated materials such as clothing, bedding or utensils to a probable or confirmed case of mpox in the 21 days before symptom appeared; or who travelled to a country that has active cases of mpox, or who had multiple or anonymous sexual partners in the 21 days before symptoms appeared or who has not been immunized against smallpox and tests positive for orthopoxvirus or is hospitalized due to the illness. "a confirmed case" Either a suspected or probable case together with a positive test for the mpox virus either by real-time polymerase chain reaction (PCR) and/or genomic sequencing.
+The words patient or a person with mpox are used when describing individuals with infection.
+Avoid referring to a person as a 'case' as it is dehumanizing. "a suspected case" An unexplained acute rash in a person of any age and any of the following signs or symptoms since 15 March 2022: headache, sudden fever, body ache, back pain, weakness and swollen lymph nodes, when other common causes of sudden rash like measles or chicken pox don't fit the picture. "a probable case" A person with an unexplained acute skin rash, mucosal lesions or swollen lymph nodes.
+The skin rash may include single or multiple lesions in the ano-genital region or elsewhere on the body.
+Mucosal lesions may include single or many in the mouth, eyes or anogenital, urethral, penile, vaginal regions.
+The person must also have had face-to-face exposure or physical contact with skin or skin lesions, including sexual contact; or contact with contaminated materials such as clothing, bedding or utensils of a probable or confirmed case of mpox in the 21 days before symptoms appeared; or have travelled to a country that has active cases of mpox, or who had multiple or anonymous sexual partners in the 21 days before symptoms appeared or who has not been immunized against smallpox and tests positive for orthopoxvirus or is hospitalized due to the illness. "a confirmed case" Either a suspected or probable case together with a positive test for the mpox virus either by real-time polymerase chain reaction (PCR) and/or genomic sequencing.